Kong/docs.konghq.com/app/_hub/kong-inc/validation/index.md

 ### Step 4.
 Test the Validation plugin

-The request resource expects a Status Query Parameter which is missing from the request
+The request resource expects a Status Query Parameter which is missing from the request.

 {% navtabs %}
 {% navtab cURL %}